Recommended Self-Publishing Tools for Your Author Business

 SetraHost

-This is the hosting that I use to host The Efficient You and my fiction author site, Sekina Mayu.
+This is the hosting I use to host The Efficient You and my fiction author site, Sekina Mayu.

 I love the fact that SetraHost has things that tends to belong to managed WordPress hosting such as malware and DDOS protection and a fast-loading server thanks to LiteSpeed & LiteSpeed Cache configured on a RAID10 system.

-And the best part?
+Even better?
 You can get all those features at the same price as you’ll get from other web hosting services such as Hostgator and Bluehost.

 The only downside with SetraHost is that you can only reach their customer support by submitting a ticket through your customer portal.